CodeYourFuture/scot-graduation-project/README.md

 - The `components` live in the `components` folder.
 When the project gets bigger, we might separate them into logical folders (i.e. `components/admin` for admin-related components, and `components/profile` for user profile-related components)

-- The `api` folder contains modules to call a specific API, i.e. when you add a new endpoint to list, craete and update _jobs_ then you can add a new module called `api/jobs.js` that can contain methods such as `getJobs, createJob, deleteJob ...`.
+- The `api` folder contains modules to call a specific API, i.e. when you add a new endpoint to list, create and update _jobs_ then you can add a new module called `api/jobs.js` that can contain methods such as `getJobs, createJob, deleteJob ...`.

-- The tests live with the modules.
-Some projects put the tests in a top-level folder `__tests` but we chose that they live with the components they test, i.e. a test for `About.js` will be in a file called `About.test.js` at the same level in the folder.

 - Styles are in the folder `client/styles`.
 Each file in that folder will contain styles related to a specific component (and have the same name), i.e. a component called `About.js` might define styles in `styles/About.css` and import them.